-HPLC Determination of 5-Hydroxymethyl-2-furaldehyde (5-HMF) on Newcrom R1 Column by SIELC Technologies
+HPLC Method for 5-Hydroxymethyl-2-furaldehyde (5-HMF) on Newcrom R1 by SIELC Technologies

 5-Hydroxymethyl-2-furaldehyde (HMF), also known as 5-(Hydroxymethyl)furfural, is an organic compound derived from sugars and is of interest due to its potential as a platform chemical for biofuels and biochemicals.